SixtyOne restaurant review: French meets British in this relaxed, fine dining Marylebone establishment

 Overall, the food was good and the unusual mix of flavours worked well.
 The service was attentive and speedy, although never in a way to disrupt the relaxing vibe of the restaurant.
 I would definitely recommend for a nice evening out for a couple or group.

 - Sixtyone, 61 Upper Berkeley Street, Marylebone, W1H 7PP.
 Nearest station: Marble Arch.
 For more information and booking, visit the Sixtyone website.

 For more of Metro Girl’s restaurant reviews, click here.

-Posted on 30 December 2014, in Grub, London and tagged eating, food, foodie, French cuisine, london, Marylebone.
+Posted on 30 Dec 2014, in Grub, London and tagged eating, foodie, London, Marylebone.
 Bookmark the permalink.
 Comments Off on SixtyOne restaurant review: French meets British in this relaxed, fine dining Marylebone establishment.